zengenti/contensis-importer/packages/contensis-importer/README.md

 - Use `sys.language` for different translations (do not mix language variations in a single operation)
 - Set `sys.isPublished` to `true` if you want the entry to be published after it is created or updated.

+Create canvas fields from scraped HTML with the help of [@contensis/html-canvas](https://github.com/contensis/canvas/tree/main/packages/html-canvas#usage) package in your entry mapping

 Entry fields that reference assets, entries or tags:

 - Must reference existing `sys.id` values